-- Prerequisite: (i) Students wishing to be admitted to Intermediate Italian Part I will be required to have successfully completed Italian for Beginners Part II as well as attended an intensive course (Transition I) usually held in June. - (ii) Students wishing to be admitted to Intermediate Italian Part I without having completed the above prerequisites will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.
+Prerequisites: (i) Students wishing to be admitted to Intermediate Italian - Part I will be required to have successfully completed Italian for Beginners - Part II as well as attended an intensive course (Transition I) usually held in June.

+(ii) Students wishing to be admitted to Intermediate Italian - Part I without having completed the above prerequisites will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.

-LANG2017 : Intermediate Italian - Part II 6 credits Assessment: 100% coursework.
-Coursework includes (i) periodic assignments, (ii) progress 2nd semester only tests, (iii) participation in class and (iv) other coursework as prescribed.
+LANG2017 : Intermediate Italian - Part II

+6 credits Assessment: 100% coursework.
+Coursework includes (i) periodic assignments, (ii) progress tests, (iii) participation in class and (iv) other coursework as prescribed.

+2nd semester only coursework as prescribed.